lara-yeyati-preiss/the-ordinaries/README.md

 Live demo: https://lara-yeyati-preiss.github.io/the-ordinaries/

+**The Ordinaries** - by Lara Yeyati Preiss

 ## Concept

-The Ordinaries approaches the American Revolutionary period (1765–1783) by shifting attention from monuments and heroes to the material traces of everyday life.
+This project examines the American Revolutionary period (1765–1783) by shifting attention from monuments and heroes to the material traces of everyday life.

 The site opens with a **scrollytelling** sequence that introduces selected objects along with the habits and social roles associated with them, showing how the material remains of daily routines can reveal glimpses of what once constituted a life.
 Objects are then organized in a **zoomable treemap** that can be explored by **action family** or **material** (toggleable).
 Users can navigate the database from either entry point and open a **details panel** linking directly to the Smithsonian collection for each object.